MD-Studio/cerise/docs/source/introduction.rst

     `pip3 install .`

 Steps and supporting files may then be placed in the api/ directory to specialise the service.
-For a detailed explanation, see Specialising Cerise.
+For a detailed explanation, see :ref:`specialising-cerise`.

 To build the Docker image, use